akshay2sumit/ai-driven-multitenant-cms/docs/developer-guide/overview.md

   - ADR-005: Publishing & Visibility (Design Complete)
   - ADR-006: Public Rendering Strategy (Design Complete)
   - Phase 11: Documentation Audit Complete

+## Publishing Model (Phase 12 - Design Only)

+### Conceptual Overview
+The publishing model defines how content moves through different states in its lifecycle.
+This is currently in the design phase only.

+### Key Concepts
+- **Publishable Content**: Content entities that support the full publishing workflow
+- **Lifecycle States**:
+  - Draft → Review → Published → Archived/Retracted
+  - Each state has specific access controls and behaviors
+- **PublishingRuntime**: Future read-only interface for published content

+### Design-Only Status
+- **NO** schema changes in this phase
+- **NO** implementation of publishing workflows
+- **NO** UI components for state management
+- **NO** API endpoints for state transitions

+### Future Integration
+- The same published content will be consumed by:
+  - Website frontend
+  - Mobile applications (Android/iOS)
+  - Public APIs (future phase)
+- All platforms will use the same content source
+- Content will be rendered appropriately for each platform

 ## Development Setup
 1. **Prerequisites**: